Electro-Soul-Percussion collective W.I.S.O. have released their new single/video 'OUTOFTIME' just in time for NZ Music

 In the past 12 months W.I.S.O have supported kiwi acts such as Yoko Zuna, Sorceress, Latin Aotearoa, P-Diggs and Sunshine Sound System.
 We've also headlined Okere Falls Winter Festival, The Cavell Leitch Jazz and Blues Festival as part of The Blue Smoke series, and we're gearing up for a Summer full of high energy shows.

 Releasing tracks one by one, we want to create more of a "playlist" for listeners, given the variety of the material on the album.
 From Electronic | Soul | Funk | Drum n Bass | Dub | Percussion Collective, our music spans a wide palette that reflects the many nationalities of W.I.S.O that includes Argentinian, Maori, British, American, Australian and more, all of whom call the lush bohemian setting of Waiheke Island home - post code 1081.

 Recorded and tracked on the island at the local Eco Village, we picked the community hall with producer, Nick Abbott because of its local reputation for amazing acoustics.
 The hall itself is made from adobe mud brick and with a high ceiling proved a rewarding sonic experience for us all, with Abbott bringing his full arsenal of recording studio on site.

 Stay tuned for more exciting tracks from the sessions over the Summer of 2018 and beyond.

-W.I.S.O. is the electronic brainchild of Lee Catlin and Solomon Cole, who along with close friends on the lush bohemian island of Waiheke, created the entity known as The Waiheke International Soul Orchestra.
+W.I.S.O. is the electronic brainchild of Lee Catlin and Solomon Cole, who along with close friends on the lush bohemian island of Waiheke, created the entity and groove collective known as The Waiheke International Soul Orchestra.